Racial Disparities in Debt Collection: Background Information

-Furthermore, the Fair Credit Reporting Act of 1970 promotes the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
-It was intended to protect consumers from the willful and/or negligent inclusion of inaccurate information in their credit reports.
-More recently, the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 established fair and transparent credit card practices.
+Furthermore, the Fair Credit Reporting Act (FCRA) of 1970 promotes the accuracy, fairness, and privacy of consumer information contained in the files of consumer reporting agencies.
+The law protected consumers from including inaccurate information in their credit reports.
+The Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 established fair and transparent credit card practices.
 Key provisions include giving consumers enough time to pay their bills, prohibiting retroactive rate increases, making it easier to pay down debt, eliminating ``fee harvester cards'', and eliminating excessive marketing to young people.

-Despite these protections, abusive debt collection practices still exist and, as we will show, minority neighborhoods are disproportionately impacted by debt collection judgments.
+Despite these protections, abusive debt collection practices still exist, and, as we will show, black and Hispanic borrowers are disproportionately impacted by debt collection judgments.